kjbstar/recalboy/readme.md

 * In Demo Mode, launching a new game may be a bit slow, up to 40 seconds for first launch on my Raspberry Pi Zero.
 * Don't use to lower values for `DEMO_DURATION` and `REFRESH_DELAY`.
 It may causes weird behaviors in Demo Mode.
 * **Known issue**: After using Demo Mode, you can launch a game with ES only 1 time.
-After, games exit with exit code 13, so you have to reboot Recalbox.
+After, games exit with exit code 13, so you have to reboot Recalbox (or re-launch Demo mode).
 It's weird, I don't understand why...
 * **Known issue**: The volume is not muted in Demo Mode.
 * **Known issue**: Screenshot uploads the Gamelist.
 I think it come from Recalbox, as I had no problem in 4.0.1, and 4.0.2.